 Hannah Wood began her ballet training at North Atlanta Dance Academy in Alpharetta, Georgia.
 She spent eleven years training and performing in North Atlanta Dance Theater productions.
 At age 14, she began her studies The Harid Conservatory of the Arts.
 During her junior year at Harid, Hannah was chosen by Mark Godden to perform the leading role in The Blind Ballerina, a piece he created around her.
 In 2013, she joined Houston Ballet’s Ben Stevenson Academy and in 2014, was selected to become a member of Houston Ballet’s second company.
 In 2015, Hannah joined Texas Ballet Theater and is very excited to start her third season with the company.
 During her time here, Hannah has enjoyed performing in many ballets, including Ben Stevenson’s The Nutcracker, Calling by Ma Cong, Blue and Young Persons Guide to the Orchestra by Stanton Welch and Allegro Brillante by George Balanchine.
-Hannah is in her second season with Texas Ballet Theater.
+Hannah is in her third season with Texas Ballet Theater.

 Where are you from?

 I started dance when I was about three years old, and I have been dancing ever since.

 Why did you begin dancing?